 Scholarships are awarded based on need, merit and talent and most require an application.
-Students may receive scholarships from Private Sources, Federal and State Funds,or from the Fairmont State.
+Many scholarships have deadline dates that vary by scholarship.
+Students may receive scholarships from Private Sources, Federal and State Funds,or from Fairmont State.
 Most scholarships do not need paid back.
 Click here for more information.

 Student loans are available from the Federal government and private sources.
-Federal Government loans are available to all students who complete the FAFSA.
+Federal Government loans are available to all students who complete the FAFSA and meet the eligibility criteria.
+Federal student loans and parent (PLUS) loans are borrowed directly from the U.S. Department of Education.
 Private loans are based on credit-worthiness and generally require a co-signer.
 Loans require repayment.
 Click here for more information.

 Federal Work-Study provides part-time jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay education expenses.
 The program encourages community service work and work related to the student’s course of study.
 If you’re interested in getting a Federal Work-Study job while you’re enrolled in college or career school, make sure you complete the FAFSA by March 1 and indicate on the application that you are interested in work study.
 Federal Work-Study funds are awarded based on the March 1 priority date and financial need.